wilsonliaows/docs/workbot/workbot-actions.md

             <td>
               Pass in a thread ID to post your new message in that thread.
 Pass in a message ID if you wish to create a new thread and post your new message under that existing message.
             </td>
-            <td>For replying to the current thread use thread ID value from <bold>New command</bold> trigger.
+            <td>For replying to the current thread use thread ID value from <b>New command</b> trigger.
 For creating new thread pass here message ID from output of another <b>Post command reply</b> or <bold>New command</b> trigger - make sure it is not empty in the last case.
             </td>
         </tr>
         <tr>